swamiabhishek45/01MachineCodingRound-React-/README.md

 ## 📝 OTP Form

+### This is a React component named `OTPForm` that represents a mobile phone verification form with a 4-digit OTP input.
+Here's a breakdown of what the code is doing:

 **Empty Form State:** A form to input a 4-digit OTP

 ![Verifiy](./public/images/OTPForm/img1.png)

 **Filling State:** The state during the input of the OTP

 ![Verifiy](./public/images/OTPForm/img2.png)

 **Filled State (Success):** The state when the OTP is correctly filled

 ![Verified](./public/images/OTPForm/img3.png)

 **Filled State (Error):** The state when the OTP is incorrectly filled

 ![Verification failed](./public/images/OTPForm/img4.png)

 ## 🫳🏻 Drag and Drop Cards